gelven4sec/gelven4sec.github.io/_posts/2024-11-08-rogue_byte.md

 tags: [rust]
 ---

-Today I'm writing about a funny old little trick I learned about messing with disassemblers.
+Today I'm writing about a little trick I learned about messing with disassemblers.

-In this a `MalDev` article, we're going to demonstrate a malware technique in a practical use case, then trying to detect it.
+In this `MalDev` article, we're going to demonstrate a malware technique in a practical use case, then trying to detect it.

 ## What is a disassembler ?